conduitio-labs/conduit-connector-oracle/README.md

 ### Snapshot

-The connector in the Snapshot mode makes a snapshot of target table, and reads all rows from the table in batches via SELECT, FETCH NEXT and ORDER BY statements.
+The connector in the Snapshot mode makes a snapshot of a source table, and reads all rows from the table in batches via SELECT, FETCH NEXT and ORDER BY statements.

 Example of a query: